Nuitka/Nuitka/README.txt

 Recommended reading with org-mode in Emacs.
-An ascii format outline, tasks and issue tracking.
+An ASCII format outline, tasks and issue tracking.

 * Usage

 ** Requirements

    You need to gcc C++ compiler of at least version 4.5 available or else the compilation will fail.
 This is due to uses of C++0x and precisely the use of so called raw string literals.

 ** Environment

    Set the environment by executing misc/create-environment.sh like this e.g. eval `misc/create-environment` which sets the PYTHONPATH to the compiler, and extends PATH with a directory containing its binaries.

 ** Command Line

    Then look at "Nuitka.py --help" and a shortcut "Python" which always sets --exe and --execute, so it is somewhat similar to "python".

 ** Where to go next

    Remember, this project is not finished.
 Although a lot of the CPython test suite works, there is still unsupported functionality, and there is not much actual optimization done yet.

 ** Word of warning

    Consider this an Alpha release quality, do not use it for anything important, but feedback is very welcome.

 * Unsupported functionality

 ** function.func_code:

    Does not exist.
 There is no bytecode anymore, so it doesn't make as much sense anymore.

 ** On function level "from import *" does not work

-   Example
-   def myFunction():
-      from string import *
+   Example def myFunction(): from string import *

       stuff()

    Does not generate correct C++ at this time.
 Similar problem to "exec does not create function locals".
 Currently Nuitka doesn't support a dynamic size of locals.
 Same solution applies.

 ** exec does not create function locals:

    Example:

-   def myFunction():
-      exec( "f=2" )
+   def myFunction(): exec( "f=2" )

    The exec does not create local variables unless they already exist, by e.g.  having them assigned before:

-   def myFunction():
-      f = None
+   def myFunction(): f = None

       exec( "f=2" )

    Otherwise it assigns to the global variable.
 Solution Plan: Would require to fallback to checking the provided locals for new entries before checking globals variable accesses.
 Priority: I do not see much value, all you need to do is to define the variable before the exec to make it work.

 ** generators have no throw() method:

    Not used by anything but contextlib yet.
 Will have to work in the future, or else we won't be able to fully support contextlib, which I expect will see a more widespread usage.

+** generators have no send() and close() method:

+   I also noticed that generators don't have a send() to provide a yield return value, which finally tells me why yield is an expression rather than a statement which always confused me somewhat.

+   And they don't have a close() method either.
+This is used to prematurely close a generator with a GeneratorExit exception.

+** eval and exec do not like "None" arguments.

-   eval does not default to globals()/locals() when None is provided
+   eval does not default to globals()/locals() when None is provided at runtime, it does default only when these arguments are left out.

 ** sys.exc_info() does not stack

    It works mostly as expected, but doesn't stack, exceptions when handling exceptions are not preserved to this function, which they are with CPython, where each frame has its own current exception.

 ** threading can block it seems

    The generated code never lets the CPython run time switch threads, so its chances to do so are reduced, which may lead to problems.
 I personally do not care much about threads, would use subprocesses anyway.

 ** relative imports from . are not supported yet

    May show up in the future.
 Easy to work around by changing these to the absolute exports normally.

 ** UnboundLocalError is not given:

    Instead a closure variable from e.g. module may be used.
 Solution: Slightly more difficult to fix, because getVariableForReference() is called and later the getVariableForAssignment() should notice that there is already is a reference variable, which should be replaced then.
 Priority: Not too important though.

 * CPython Test changes: